School-based Programs

 Late September: RMK holds Employee Orientation

-Late September-October 29: Diversity Leaders receive 30 hours of training in RMK’s Diversity, Civics and Advocacy Modules, RMK guiding principles, good mentorship practice, multicultural curriculum, culturally responsive teaching practice, CASEL social-emotional learning framework, lesson planning, classroom management, engaging reading techniques, trauma’s impact on the brain and behavior, and trauma-competent practice.
+Late September-October 29: TEACH Leaders receive 30 hours of training in RMK’s Diversity, Civics and Advocacy Modules, RMK guiding principles, good mentorship practice, multicultural curriculum, culturally responsive teaching practice, CASEL social-emotional learning framework, lesson planning, classroom management, engaging reading techniques, trauma’s impact on the brain and behavior, and trauma-competent practice.
 Students also visit their assigned classroom to observe the current classroom teacher’s classroom management style and routines.

 Mid-May-June 30: Survey student and classroom teachers, paper and in-person interviews, on the program and ways to continually improve it.July-August 19: Debrief on key takeaways from the school year and use this data for planning for next year.